Atacama Desert 7-Day Itinerary: San Pedro de Atacama Guide

 Thanks to a partnership with TripScout and the @Hotels network, I had the chance to document a five-day journey through this remarkable region.
-Another big thanks to Gato Andino, the tour group who the majority of our tours were held with on our journey.
-Below is a comprehensive guide and travelogue—with photography tips, distances, and practical notes—so you can plan your own adventure through northern Chile’s most mesmerizing terrain.
+Another big thanks to Gato Andino, the tour group who the majority of our tours were held with on our trip.
+Below is a comprehensive guide and travelogue, with photography tips, distances, and practical notes, so you can plan your own adventure through northern Chile’s most mesmerizing terrain.

 Transfer: ~1.5 hour drive / 100 km from Calama Airport to San Pedro de Atacama